data-enthusiast-urvashi/PLAYSTORE-APP-REVIEWS-ANALYSIS/README.md

 In our project we have provided with two datasets-

-1.Playstore dataset- It consists of 13 column which has App,Category,Rating,Reviews,Size,Installs,Type,Price,Genres,Content Rating,Last updated,Current Ver,Android Ver and 10842 rows which has all the information with respect to corresponding column.Dataset also has null values and duplicates which is handled by us.
+1. Playstore dataset- It consists of 13 column which has App,Category,Rating,Reviews,Size,Installs,Type,Price,Genres,Content Rating,Last updated,Current Ver,Android Ver and 10842 rows which has all the information with respect to corresponding column.Dataset also has null values and duplicates which is handled by us.

-2 User review dataset- It consists of 5 column which has App,Translated_Review,Sentiment,Sentiment_subjectivity,Sentiment_polarity and 64296 rows which has all information with respect to corresponding column.Dataset also has null values and duplicates which is handled by us.
+2. User review dataset- It consists of 5 column which has App,Translated_Review,Sentiment,Sentiment_subjectivity,Sentiment_polarity and 64296 rows which has all information with respect to corresponding column.Dataset also has null values and duplicates which is handled by us.

 The main objective ot this project is to conduct exploratory data analysis on both datasets and aim to extract key insights which is crucial to improve app performance,user experience and identify the key factors driving the app success.